-The majority of the directors of the Board are independent, except Bradford Mills, Terrell Ackerman and Dominic Duffy.
+The majority of the directors of the Board are independent, except Bradford Mills, Dominic Duffy and Frazer Bourchier.
 Mr. Mills is not considered independent because he received consulting fees from the Company until 2022.
-Mr. Ackerman is not considered independent because he was appointed to the Board on June 18, 2019 as a nominee of CE Mining Fund III L.P. ("CE Mining"), an investment fund advised by Plinian Capital LLP, which is controlled by Bradford Mills, Chairman of the Board.
-Mr. Duffy is not considered independent because he is the President and Chief Executive Officer of the Company.
+Mr. Duffy is not considered independent because he was the President and Chief Executive Officer of the Company up until April 2, 2023.
+Mr. Bourchier is not considered independent because he is the President and Chief Executive Officer of the Company as of April 3, 2023.
 The remaining directors are considered to be independent directors since they are all independent of management and free from any material relationship with the Company.
-The basis for this determination is that, since the beginning of the fiscal year ended December 31, 2021, none of the independent directors have worked for the Company, received remuneration from the Company (other than in their capacity as directors) or had material contracts with or material interests in the Company which could interfere with their ability to act with a view to the best interests of the Company.
+The basis for this determination is that, since the beginning of the fiscal year ended December 31, 2022, none of the independent directors have worked for the Company, received remuneration from the Company (other than in their capacity as directors) or had material contracts with or material interests in the Company which could interfere with their ability to act with a view to the best interests of the Company.